|Brown, fawn, black, red

 If you adopt a Golden Dox, chances are that you’ll be the first person on your block to have one.
-While that gives you a certain amount of street cred, it also limits how much information you’ll have about these dogs before bringing one into your home.
+While that earns you a certain amount of envy, it also limits how much information you’ll have about these dogs before bringing one into your home.

 In the guide below, we’ll walk you through everything you need to know about these altitude-challenged dogs.

 You might not think that Golden Retrievers and Dachshunds would have enough in common that would make them worth cross-breeding, and we won’t deny that it’s an unusual pairing.
 However, Golden Doxes usually take from the best of both parent breeds, making them great pets.

 They have as much energy as regular Golden Retrievers, but since their legs aren’t that long, they can’t quite tucker you out quite as much.
 This makes them great for families that are active but not too active, as they love to play but don’t require hours and hours of exercise.